jrblevin/markdown-mode/README.md

     underscores for italic and bold text will be hidden, text bullets for unordered lists will be replaced by Unicode bullets, and so on.
-Since this includes URLs and reference labels, when non-nil this setting supercedes `markdown-hide-urls`.
+Since this includes URLs and reference labels, when non-nil this setting supersedes `markdown-hide-urls`.
     Markup hiding can be toggled using <kbd>C-c C-x C-m</kbd>
     (`markdown-toggle-markup-hiding`) or from the Markdown | Show & Hide menu.